Nazar-Pichak/BubleAnimation/README.md

 ## Instalation
 - To install this ...

-For beginners it is copletely useful to research if you have interest about games.
+For beginners it is copletely useful to research, modify and improve functionality.
-Enjoy your free time by playing games and coding as well.
+Enjoy your coding !!!